 Ways to Share Your Work

 There are a variety of ways you can share your research or creative scholarship at the Undergraduate Research Symposium.
 Our Center will hold workshops to help you prepare, no matter which format works best for you:

 - Poster presentations: Present your work visually through a poster presentation that you describe to visitors.
 If you choose this option, you would create a poster (see examples here>>) and stand next to your poster to discuss your research during a designated time of the Symposium.
-Our Center will hold workshops to coach you through the poster making process.
+Posters should be 3 feet tall by 4 feet wide.

 Prepare to Present

-Oral presentation workshops:
+- Oral presentation & Artist's Talk workshops:

-Poster presentation workshops:
+- Poster presentation & Display of Creative Work workshops:

 Prepare to Attend